Multiple System Atrophy (MSA)

 Orthostatic Hypotension (OH) in Parkinson’s Disease (PD), Multiple System Atrophy (MSA), and Lewy Body Dementia (LBD)

-Movement disorder specialist Dr. Veronica Santini describes the symptoms of OH, lists the conversative and medication interventions, and answers questions.
+Movement disorder specialist Dr. Veronica Santini describes the symptoms of OH, conservative interventions, and medications.
 This September 2017 webinar was co-hosted by Stanford University and Brain Support Network.

 > Detailed notes: brainsupportnetwork.org/notes-orthostatic-hypotension-pd-msa-lbd-webinar/